 Micro-Bang Wavy Shag

 For a bold, retro twist, pairing a tiny micro fringe with a wavy shag is about as fashion-forward as the cut gets.
 The high, blunt little fringe contrasts the loose, shaggy texture for a striking, editorial effect.
-Before you commit, though, there are a couple of things worth knowing about living with bangs this short.
-Here is the honest version.
+Before you commit, a couple of things are worth knowing about living with bangs this short.

 - Micro bangs need a fresh trim about every fourteen days to hold the line.